sc-ventures/cloudbreak-documentation/docs/trouble-azure.md

         "Microsoft.Storage/*",
         "Microsoft.Resources/*"`

+#### Client does not have authorization

+Example error message: *<span class="cfn-output3">Failed to verify credential: Status code 403, {"error":{"code":"AuthorizationFailed","message":"The client 'X' with object id 'z' does not have authorization to perform action 'Microsoft.Storage/storageAccounts/read' over scope 'subscriptions/...'"}</span>*

+**Symptom**: Your account does not have sufficient permissions to create a Coudbreak credential.

+**Solution**: If you get this error during interactive credential creation, you can try the app-based approach which may require lesser permissions.
+Otherwise contact your Azure administrator.

 #### Cloud not validate publickey certificate

 Example error message: *<span class="cfn-output3">Could not validate publickey certificate [certificate: 'fdfdsf'], detailed message: Corrupt or unknown public key file format</span>*